zuplo/docs/docs/articles/local-development-preview.md

 9. Once you are done running your Zuplo Gateway locally, you can press `Ctrl+C` to stop the Zuplo CLI.

+## Configuration for Local Development

+Some features of the Zuplo Gateway require additional configuration to run locally.

 ## Limitations

 The following features are not supported when running your Zuplo Gateway